Paul has been a passionate fan of gin for over thirty years. Born in the UK, he currently lives in Florida.

 1. Beefeater: Spicy and Fruity Classic

 There's maybe nothing new or exciting about Beefeater, but the inescapable truth is that this is an iconic cocktail gin for good reason.
-Brewed in the Kennington area of London and named after the Yeomen Warders who guard of the Tower of London, Beefeater is the quintessential martini gin.
+Brewed in the Kennington area of London and named after the Yeomen Warders who guard the Tower of London, Beefeater is the quintessential martini gin.

 Beefeater has a spicy and fruity aroma.
 The nose for me is classic London Dry, with plenty of juniper, plus a little citrus peel.
-The juniper dominates the palate initially, but then comes the warming spiciness.
-There's freshly ground coriander and a hint of licorice.
+The juniper dominates the palate initially but then comes the warming spiciness.
+There is freshly ground coriander and a hint of licorice.
 The finish is medium length with juniper, coriander, and lemon zest.

 2. Tanqueray: Smooth and Accessible

 Another classic gin, and possibly my personal favorite out of the old school dry gins, Tanqueray was originally distilled on Vine Street in the Bloomsbury district of London by Charles Tanqueray, using a recipe he'd developed himself in 1838 or quite possibly earlier, nobody knows for certain.
 During WWII the Tanqueray distillery was severely damaged by German bombing and the sole surviving still, known as "Old Tom", was moved to Scotland.

 As far as botanicals go, Tanqueray is very minimal, just juniper, coriander seed, angelica root and liquorice are thought to be used.
 I find the nose to be nearly all juniper with a little lemon oil and faint hints of coriander and cardamom.
 The palate retains the juniper but with more spice.
 The finish features even more juniper with hints of ginger and pepper.